lrhn/charcode/README.md

 The names of letters are lower-case for lower-case letters, and mixed- or upper-case for upper-case letters.
 The names of symbols are all lower-case, and omit suffixes like "sign", "symbol" and "mark".
-E
-xamples: `$plus`, `$exclamation`
+Examples: `$plus`, `$exclamation`

 The `ascii.dart` library defines a symbolic name for each ASCII character.
-For some chraceters, it has more than one name.
-For example the common `$tab` and the official `$ht` for the horisontal tab.
+For some characters, it has more than one name.
+For example the common `$tab` and the official `$ht` for the horizontal tab.

-The `html_entity.dart` library defines a constant for each HTML 4.01 character entity, using the standard entity abbreviation, incluing its case.
+The `html_entity.dart` library defines a constant for each HTML 4.01 character entity, using the standard entity abbreviation, including its case.
 Examples: `$nbsp` for `&nbps;`, `$aring` for the lower-case `&aring;` and `$Aring` for the upper-case `&Aring;`.